Interstate 695 (District of Columbia)

-Interstate 695 (I-695) is a 2 mi auxiliary Interstate Highway in Washington DC.
-It is also known as the Southeast Freeway.
-It travels from an interchange with I-395 south of the US Capitol building east then south across the 11th Street Bridges to an intersection with I-295 and District of Columbia Route 295 (DC 295) in Anacostia.
+Interstate 695 (I-695), also known as the Southeast Freeway, is a 2 mi auxiliary Interstate Highway in Washington, D.C.
+It travels from an interchange with I-395 south of the US Capitol building east then south across the 11th Street Bridges to an interchange with I-295 and District of Columbia Route 295 (DC 295) in Anacostia.

 Access also exists from eastbound I-695 to Pennsylvania Avenue at Barney Circle, just northwest of the John Philip Sousa Bridge.
 Stub ramps at Pennsylvania Avenue, once meant to continue the freeway (as part of I-295) to I-95 and US Route 50 (US 50) northeast of Washington Union Station, now provide access to Robert F. Kennedy Memorial Stadium.

 Though the I-695 designation has existed since near the birth of the Interstate Highway System, the route was only signed in late 2011 along with the 11th Street Bridges reconstruction project.
-The route is planned to be decommissioned in favor of an extension of I-395, but the resigning work is yet to commence as of September 2025.
+The route number is planned to be decommissioned in favor of an extension of the I-395 designation, but the resigning work is yet to commence as of September 2025.